deep-thought-labs/infinite/guides/development/SCRIPTS.md

 ### `scripts/setup_module_accounts.sh`

-**Purpose**: Generate commands (does NOT execute them) for configuring pure ModuleAccounts (without vesting) in genesis.json for mainnet, testnet, or creative networks.
+**Purpose**: Configure pure ModuleAccounts (without vesting) directly in genesis.json for mainnet, testnet, or creative networks.
+The script **EXECUTES** commands and modifies the genesis file automatically.

 **Important**: This script creates ModuleAccounts as pure accounts (BaseAccount + name + permissions), not vesting accounts.
 Cosmos SDK does not natively support ModuleAccounts with vesting.
 For vesting tokens, a separate vesting account script will be created in the future.